rhythm16/rhythm16.github.io/index.markdown

 theme used: [cayman](https://github.com/pages-themes/cayman)

-## Heated marshmellows
+## Toasted marshmellows
-These are more organized posts, hence the term "heated". :)
+These are more organized posts, hence the term "toasted". :)

 [blog posts](./content.md)